Featured Post

 Many vegetables keep best in the refrigerator.
 These include:

-• Bell Peppers and Chiles - Refrigerate whole peppers in plastic bags for up to 2 weeks.
+• Bell Peppers and Chile - Refrigerate whole peppers in plastic bags for up to 2 weeks.

 • Cucumbers - Refrigerate dry, unwashed cucumbers in plastic bags for 3–5 days.